What is Project Cost Management?

 Cleopatra’s cost control software helps you achieve:

-- Project cost control and always tracing back cost components to its original budget.
+- Project cost control and always tracing back cost components to their original budget.

 - Project completed?
 The feedback process will be in place.
 Send the actuals to your cost models to increase their accuracy and quality for future estimating.
 While most tools limit themselves to being cost estimating software or a cost control tool, Cleopatra Enterprise is both.

 Benchmarking is a widely adopted practice in technical industries to enhance project performance.
-Software systems like Cleopatra project benchmarking aid estimators and project controllers.
-They assist in addressing the complex question: How to use project big data to execute projects within time and budget?
+Software systems like Cleopatra Project Benchmarking aid estimators and project controllers.
+They assist in addressing the complex question: How to use big data to execute projects within time and budget?

 Project benchmarking includes not only comparing projects but also comparing revisions within a project.